zynayumi/libzynayumi/README.md

 - **Arp pitch3:** pitch in semitone of the third arpegio note.
 Only active for play mode 0 (Mono) and 1 (Poly).
 Ranges from -48 to +48.

+- **Arp beat divisor:** arpegio period is measured in host beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
+Ranges from 1 to 64.

-- **Arp beat divisor, Arp beat multiplier:** arpegio period is measured in host beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
+- **Arp beat multiplier:** arpegio period is measured in host beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
+Ranges from 1 to 64.

 - **Arp repeat:** select which pitch to repeat the arpegio.
   - 0: from pitch1, thus cycle through pitch1 to pitch3.